ashkanRmk/educational-projects/README.md

-# Educational Projects of Sadjad University of Technology Courses
+# Educational Projects of Sadjad University of Technology Courses :books:

 ## :collision: *Fundamental of Programming*